Scorecards as code

 ```

-Any file found within the `.cortex/scorecards` directory will be automatically picked up and parsed as a Scorecard.
+Any file found within the `.cortex/scorecards` directory, including its subdirectories, is automatically picked up and parsed as a Scorecard.

-2. Click the vertical ellipsis (`⋮`) at the top of the page, then click **Export Scorecard YAML**.\\
+4. At the top of the page, click the **overflow menu icon**, then click **Export Scorecard YAML**.<br>

 #### Example Scorecard YAML file

-The `dora-metrics-scorecard.yaml` descriptor file might look something like this:
+The `dora-metrics.yaml` descriptor file might look something like this:

 ```yaml